 A living legacy of the monks’ time is Graignamanagh’s Millrace.
 This water feature is probably one of the oldest and longest surviving millraces in Ireland.
 The Millrace, a man-made diversion from the Duiske River, once powered the mill’s waterwheel at Cushendale.

-The Cushen family have a long history of wool manufacturing in Graignamanagh since the late 1700’s.
+The Cushen family have a long and strong history of wool manufacturing and weaving in Graignamanagh since the late 1700’s.

-This manuscript is a 420-meter parchment with over 160,000 signatories from all over Ireland and from all levels of society, as a gift to Lord Viscount Morpeth, when he left his post as Chief Secretary for Ireland.
+Sylvester Cushon was born in 1778 in Graignamanagh.
+Sylvester passed his trade on to his son Patrick who, in 1841 at the age of 17, confirmed his occupation as a Blanket Manufacturer on the Morpeth Roll.
+The Morpeth Roll is a 420-meter manuscript with over 160,000 signatories from all over Ireland and from all levels of society, as a gift to Lord Viscount Morpeth, when he left his post as Chief Secretary for Ireland.

-By the age of 17, Patrick had inherited the trade (as was customary at the time) from his father, Sylvester Cushon.
 The Cushen family have passed on the craft of weaving and wool manufacturing down through five continuous generations to our current patrons Philip & Mary Cushen.
+The continuation of the family craft and tradition is secure with the sixth generation involved in the business today.

 The family name Cushen is the basis of the business name – Cushendale.
 Over the years the family name, like many other names in Ireland, has been written in many forms from Cushon to Cushion and finally Cushen which appears in the 1900’s.